CKiilu/African-short-stories-website/README.md

 #AN AFRICAN SHORT STORIES WEBSITE

 This application has been created to store and provide access to African short stories.
+Currently 10 stories are hosted.